Skip to main content

 Creating Curator Connection to Power BI

-Note: You will need details from your Azure registered app and your service principal password (if you created a distinct service principal).
+Note: You will need details from your non-admin registered app and your admin registered app.
 See steps 1-3 above if you have not configured those yet.
 If your Curator license allows you to connect to Power BI, you can connect to it by following this process:

 Validate a successful connection

-• The service principal connection was successful if the dropdowns in the backend under Power BI > Reports > Create a new report populate.
+• The admin registered app connection was successful if the dropdowns in the backend under Power BI > Reports > Create a new report populate.

-• The client secret connection was successful if the report loads in the frontend.
-Be sure to log out of the frontend a nd log back in fresh.
+• The non-admin registered app connection was successful if reports load in the frontend.
+Be sure to log out of the frontend and log back in fresh.